juanogo/Epoc-Emotiv/README.md

 * Finally, the prediction is given by a __YOLO__ (you only look once) file that is an average of 18 models coming from step 5 (genYOLO.py, genYOLO.sh)

-  The final system for rehabilitation was created at BIOS Colombia (www.biosco) during my term as a Senior Scientific Researcher, as part of the project REGALIAS.
+  The final system for rehabilitation was created at [BIOS Colombia](www.bios.co) during my term as a Senior Scientific Researcher, as part of the project REGALIAS.

 ## Dependencies: